Skip to main content

 For a straightforward GraphQL request (one that does not return a stream), the request cycle looks something like this:

-When Grafast sees an operation for the first time, it builds an operation plan.
+When Grafast sees an operation for the first time, it builds an operation plan (composed of an execution plan and associated output plan).
 Whilst building the operation plan, it may have also determined particular constraints that a future request must satisfy in order to use this same operation plan; for example if the request contained @skip(if: $variable) then a different operation plan would be needed depending on whether $variable was true or false.
-Where possible, constraints are kept as narrow as possible - for example "variable $foo is a list" is preferred over "variable $foo is the list [1,2,3]" - to maximize reuse.
+Constraints are kept as narrow and limited as possible to maximize reuse.

 When an operation is seen a future time, Grafast looks for an existing operation plan whose constraints fit the request.
 If there is one then this operation plan can be executed, otherwise a new operation plan is created (see previous paragraph).